anikasadiaOPT/OOAD-Design/Sequence Diagram.md

 ### Sequence Diagram
-<p> After reading this whole file we will be able to gain about </p>
+<p> After reading this whole file, we will be able to gain about </p>
     <ul>
       <li> Definition</li>
       <li> Relation to other UML</li>